anuj4you/WebDevelopment/README.md

 # WebDevelopment
-Check out these some of the web development projects I am  working on
+Check out some of the web development projects I am  working on :)